dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 Admin can use an Email Volunteers form page to quickly send an email to all volunteers for a specific sheet, or to all volunteers.

 Sheets and tasks/signups can be shown via tables, or via table-style divs.
 CSS can be optionally disabled so that you can more easily style the displays the way you wish.
+Version 3 of the Customizer Extension has extensive styling options, plus allows you to create custom layout templates that can be assigned on a per sheet basis. <https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/>

-Custom Fields can be added to sheets, tasks, or sign-up forms (for collecting additional info from volunteers) via the Custom Fields extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/
+Custom Fields can be added to sheets, tasks, or sign-up forms (for collecting additional info from volunteers at signup, or displaying addition info for sheets/tasks, such as Location) via the Custom Fields extension: <https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/>

-Text displayed on the public side, such as columns headers, can be modified, along with additional layout options, with the Customizer extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/
+Text displayed on the public side, such as columns headers, can be modified, along with additional layout options, and custom layout templates, with the Customizer extension: <https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/>

 Much more!
 Read the documentation for all the current features.

-**Features:**

-*   [pta_user_signups] shortcode allows you to show a list of the current logged in user's signups on any page (with clear links, if allowed).
-*   Integrates with the GDPR privacy functions of WordPress 4.9.6.
-Exported personal data from WordPress will include any signups for the specified email or user ID associated with that email.
-If the user requests their data be deleted, that same user signup data will be deleted along with all other WordPress data for that user.
-*   Option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
-*   Extensive hooks and filters that make it easy to extend or modify functionality
-*   Supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/
+**Available Extensions:**

+*   [Volunteer Sign Up Sheets Customizer](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/) - Edit all public facing text displays.
+Customize the styling of sheet/task list tables.
+Create custom Layout Templates that can be assigned on a per sheet basis, to display only the columns you want in the order that you want them, and much more!
-*   Create custom fields that can be used for sheets, tasks, or signup forms, with the Custom Fields extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/
+*   [Volunteer Sign Up Sheets Custom Fields](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/) - Create custom fields that can be used to display additional info for sheets and/or tasks, and can also be used to collect (and optionally display) additional information from users when they sign up for a task/item.
-*   Customize public side text and layout options with the Customizer extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/
+*   [Volunteer Sign Up Sheets Calendar Display](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/) - Display your events and signups in one or more custom calendars, with a variety of display options.
-*   Group, or categorize, sheets/events with the Groups extension, which can also import groups from the WP Groups and BuddyPress plugins: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/
+*   [Volunteer Sign Up Sheets Groups](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/) - Organize your sign up sheets by Groups, or Categories.
+Can also import groups from BuddyPress and the WordPress Groups extension.
-*   Specify any type of sheet as a "No Signup Event".
-This allows you to create non-volunteer events for display only (no signup links or available spots will be shown).
-You can still create tasks/items with dates, start and end times for these sheets, which could be useful for showing the schedule/agenda for an event, but you won't be able to specify quantity or other normal task options.
-This is useful for a combination volunteer sign-up and event calendar type of list/display, especially when used with the Calendar Display extension.
-*   You can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
-Useful for merging two or more sheets into one for easier management.
-*   Admin can live search user or sign-up tables for volunteers on the public sign-up form, to sign up volunteers from the public side.
-*   Admin can view, edit, add, and clear signups from the View Signups page in the Admin dashboard.
-*   Signups are shown on the Admin side using jQuery DataTables for easy sorting/filtering/searching, showing/hiding columns, and organizing your signup data for quick and easy export to Excel, CSV, PDF, or Print.
-*   You can optionally enter a description for each task (in addition to the main content area for the whole sheet) that will be shown above the task signup table for each task (when not empty)
-*	The ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.
-*   Easily create volunteer sign-up sheets with unlimited number of tasks/items for each
-*	Supports Single, Recurring, Ongoing or Multi-Day Events
-*  	All Sheets can be hidden from the public (visible only to logged in users)
-*   No volunteer contact info is shown to the public (emails and phone are always hidden).
-Default public view shows only first name and last name for filled spots, but you can optionall show the full name, and there is also an option to simply show "Filled" for filled spots.
-*   Hidden spambot field helps prevent automatic spambot form submissions
-*	Up to 2 automatic reminder emails can be set up at individually specified intervals for each sheet (e.g., 7 days and 1 day before event)
-*   Shortcodes for all sheets, or use argument to show a specific sheet on a page
-*   Widget to show upcoming events that need volunteers in page sidebars
-*   Individual sheets can be set to hidden until you are ready to have people sign up (useful for testing individual sheets)
-*   Test Mode for entire volunteer system, which displays a message of your choosing to the public while you test the system
-*   "manage_signup_sheets" capability so you can set up other users who can create and manage sign-up sheets without giving them full admin level access.
-*	Integration with the PTA Member Directory & Contact Form plugin to quickly specify contacts for each sign-up sheet, linked to the contact form with the proper recipient already selected. http://wordpress.org/plugins/pta-member-directory/
-*	Gutenberg Block Editor "PTA" block for creating shortcodes with all possible arguments, or use the free PTA Shortcodes extension ( available at https://wordpress.org/plugins/pta-shortcodes/ ) to easily generate shortcodes with all possible arguments in the Classic Editor
-*	Wordpress Multisite compatibility

 == Installation ==